 - Empower your dispatchers and drivers with our vital route planning and optimization features

 - In addition to providing faster delivery, you can ensure your customers stay informed with our communication features

 1. Route optimization

 Our algorithm is designed to maximize efficiency and minimize time spent traveling.
 It uses a combination of historical data and real-time information to calculate the best route for each worker to take dynamically.
 It means you can send as many workers as you need to get the job done and still know they’ll get there as quickly as possible.

 2. Proof of service

 You can increase accountability for your knife sharpening services by capturing images of successful service as proof of service.
 This approach also helps you avoid missing any areas, which may lead to customer complaints later.

 If you’re a knife sharpening professional, you know the only way to improve is to keep track of your work.
 With Upper, you can measure efficiency by generating daily, weekly, or monthly reports for each service route.
 Reports help you reflect on your daily knife sharpening tasks and adjust when needed.

-To see how Upper can help your knife sharpening business, try Upper for free for seven days.
+To see how Upper can help your knife sharpening business, try Upper for free for 30 days.

 Experts recommend getting your kitchen knives sharpened once or twice a year and honing them after every two or four uses at home.
 That way, you will only have to deal with dull blades, which can be riskier than using a razor-sharp knife.